MicrosoftDocs/cpp-docs/docs/dotnet/adapter-stl-clr.md

 ## <a name="size_type"></a> collection_adapter::size_type (STL/CLR)

-The type of a signed distance between two element.
+The type of a signed distance between two elements.

 ### Syntax